eecs370/eecs370.github.io/projects/p1_specs.md

 Your assembler and simulator must each be in a single C file.
 We will compile your program on a Linux workstation using the command below so your program should not require additional compiler flags or libraries.
+You are allowed to use any standard C libraries which compile with the specified flags below.

     gcc program.c -lm -std=c99